 What Is The Difference To Gluten Intolerance?

 As discussed in the blog, What Really Is Gluten Intolerance & Hidden Sources, most people’s sensitivity to wheat products is actually caused by a reaction to toxic chemicals and heavy metals used in the storage, processing and preserving of wheat and not actually from gluten itself.

 These substances also cause an inflammatory response, but despite popular belief, it’s not caused as a result of gluten which is the case with celiac disease.

 A person with celiac disease is at risk for several diseases and health problems because of the damage to the small intestine and resulting problems with nutrient absorption.

 These can include:

-- Seizures, or convulsions, result from inadequate absorption of folic acid.
+- Seizures due to the inadequate absorption of folic acid.
 Lack of folic acid causes calcium deposits, called calcifications, to form in the brain, which in turn cause seizures.